Poland–Russia border: Modern border

-When Poland joined the European Union in 2004, this border became one of the borders between the European Union and the non-EU countries.
-It is one of the five borders that Russia shares with the EU (see Border of the European Union).
+When Poland joined the European Union in 2004, the border became an external border of the European Union.
+It is one of five borders between the European Union and Russia.

-As of 2008, there were three road crossings (Gołdap-Gusev, Bezledy-Bagrationovsk and Gronowo-Mamonovo) and three train crossing (Braniewo-Mamonovo, Skandawa-Zheleznodorozhny and Głomno-Bagrationovsk).
+As of 2008, there were three road crossings, Gołdap-Gusev, Bezledy-Bagrationovsk and Gronowo-Mamonovo, and three train crossings, Braniewo-Mamonovo, Skandawa-Zheleznodorozhny and Głomno-Bagrationovsk.
 In 2010, the largest road crossing up to that point was opened at Grzechotki-Mamonovo.
-More crossings are being built (Perły-Krylovo, Piaski-Baltiysk, Rapa-Ozyorsk), as the EU standards require Poland to operate at least seven for that border.

 In the first quarter of 2012, the Polish-Russian border saw the least traffic out of the borders Poland shares with the non-European Union countries (the others being the Poland-Ukraine border and the Poland-Belarus border).
-For that period, a majority of the individuals crossing the borders did so for the explicit purpose of short term (usually under one day) shopping; this was the case with 45% of foreigners entering Poland, and 87% of Poles entering Russia.
-Compared to traffic on other non-EU Polish borders, a much larger percentage (22% foreigners and 7% Poles) crossed the borders for the purpose of tourism and transit (16.5% foreigners).
+For that period, a majority of the individuals crossing the borders did so for the explicit purpose of short term, usually single-day, shopping; this was the case with 45% of foreigners entering Poland, and 87% of Poles entering Russia.
+Compared to traffic across the other non-EU Polish borders, a much larger percentage crossed the borders for the purpose of tourism (22% of Russians and 7% of Poles) and transit (16.5% of Russians).

-On November 2, 2022, Poland's Minister of National Defence Mariusz Błaszczak announces the construction of a barrier along the border with the Russian exclave of Kaliningrad, as Poland believes that Russia will use the border to illegally transport African and Asian immigrants to Europe.
-This barrier is planned to reach 3 m high, and include cameras and motion detectors.
-The move to construct the barrier came in response to Kaliningrad allowing from 1 October for a far greater level of international flights to its airport.
+On November 2, 2022, Poland's Minister of National Defence Mariusz Błaszczak announced the construction of a barrier along the Poland–Russia border, with reference to Poland believing that Russia would use the border to illegally transport African and Asian immigrants to Europe.
+The barrier is planned to reach 3 m high and include cameras and motion detectors.
+The move to construct the barrier came in response to Kaliningrad allowing from 1 October onwards for a far greater level of international flights to its airport.

 Border area

-Because Kaliningrad Oblast is small, homogeneous and an exclave within the European Union, in 2011 the whole Oblast was granted the status of border area eligible to local border traffic rules.
-In reciprocity, the following Polish administrative districts (powiaty) were granted the same status:
+Because Kaliningrad Oblast is a small, homogeneous exclave surrounded by the European Union, in 2011 the whole Oblast was granted the status of border area eligible for special local border traffic rules.
+In return, the following Polish counties were granted the same status: